LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 The HTML template is selected based on the configured theme, and loaded as your widget's DOM (document object model).
 In _plain widgets,_ the JavaScript widget controller will be notified when the template HTML has been loaded, so that it can add dynamic contents.

-In the upcoming chapters, you will learn how to create a _Vue.js_ template for yuor widget, which is a lot more powerful than a plain HTML template.
+In the upcoming chapters, you will learn how to create a _Vue.js_ template for your widget, which is a lot more powerful than a plain HTML template.

 ### The Widget Controller

 The _headline-widget_ does nothing fancy.
-[Its controller](../../includes/widgets/shop-demo/headline-widget/headline-widget.js) just needs to put the configured _headline_ and _intro_ HTML into the widget DOM:
+[Its controller](../../application/widgets/headline-widget/headline-widget.js) just needs to put the configured _headline_ and _intro_ HTML into the widget DOM:

 ```js
 export const injections = [ 'axFeatures' ];